albaintor/UC-Remote-Two-Toolkit/README.md

 - Ubuntu

 Just download the package for your system and execute the binary :
-- r2tool-server.exe for Windows
+- ucrtool-server.exe for Windows
-- r2tool-server for Linux
+- ucrtool-server for Linux

 Then launch your browser to http://localhost:8000
 You can change the listening port by adding `--port <port number>` argument